Temporary Event Notice Guidance

 What is a temporary event notice?

-You should apply for a Temporary Event Notice (TEN) if you want to carry out a ‘licensable activity' on unlicensed premises.
+You should give a Temporary Event Notice (TEN) if you want to carry out a 'licensable activity' on unlicensed premises.

-A temporary event notice (TEN) allows you to host one-off events without needing to apply for a full Premises licence.
+A temporary event notice also allows you to host one-off events without needing to apply for a full Premises Licence.

 Licensable activity for a temporary event notice